Rams Suffer Massive Blow Before Cardinals Game

 ARIZONA -- The Arizona Cardinals play host the Los Angeles Rams in Week 2 - though a notable star will be missing.

-The Rams saw breakout receiver Puka Nacua go down with an injury during their Sunday Night Football loss to the Detroit Lions in Week 1, and now he's considered week to week per ESPN's Adam Schefter.
+The Rams saw breakout receiver Puka Nacua go down with an injury during their Sunday Night Football loss to the Detroit Lions in Week 1, and now he'll be heading to injured reserve, causing him to miss the next four weeks according to Rams head coach Sean McVay.

-"Rams WR Puka Nacua aggravated his summer knee injury Sunday night vs. the Lions and, while he still is going through additional testing, he is expected to be considered week to week, per sources."

 The injury came in the first half for Nacua and though he tried to return, he eventually was sent to the locker room.
 Los Angeles lost the game in overtime and Nacua finished with four receptions and 35 yards.